 You thought Marley & Me was sad?
 Get a load of this one!
 In yet another book-to-movie adaptation, Old Yeller tells the story of man's (or boy's) best friend in post-Civil War Texas.

-At first, it's all running through fields and fluffy cuddles, but as Travis (Tommy Kirk) and Old Yeller grow older, reality hits.
-Increasingly aggressive, the yellow Mastador contracts rabies and must be put down.
+At first, it's all running through fields and fluffy cuddles, but as Travis (played by Tommy Kirk) and Old Yeller grow older, reality hits.
+Increasingly aggressive, the yellow Mastador contracts rabies and needs to be put down.